aghayevagha/secure-edge-detection/README.md

-# summer-project-csci-6917
+# Sobel edge detector and its homomorphic equvalient
-Sobel edge detection operator and its FHE equvalient
+The project aims to show feasibility of practical homomorphic encryption on edge detection task.
+Examples for two libraries: Tenseal and Concrete are available.